October 1, 2025

 At the bottom of the page are links to fonts he produced, his Behance portfolio, Instagram, and email.
 The one thing I would’ve liked to see is a link to his design studio so it would save me a Google search.

-Overall, while Guilluame is a bit more experience and can nail an execution like this.
-His portfolio website is a great example of what to do if you have your design projects on communities like Behance or Dribbble but still want to impress visitors with a more designed and controlled landing page.
+Overall, while Guillaume is a bit more experienced and can nail an execution like this, his portfolio website is a great example of what to do if you have your design projects on communities like Behance or Dribbble but still want to impress visitors with a more designed and controlled landing page.

 Score: 7.7/10